 12. Water/Sewer provider.
 Name and telephone number of who to call to turn on/off basic services.
 Sounds simple, but with so many overlapping jurisdictions it can take more than a minute.
 Important to know for verification of utility billing specific to an address.
 On more than one occasion a seller has provided utility bills that were for a property other than the one being sold.
-Also inquire about any necessary deposits to initiate service.
+Also, inquire about any necessary deposits to initiate service.

 13. Electrical service provider.
 Name and telephone number of who to call to turn on/off basic services.
 See #12.

 14. Gas/natural gas provider.
 Name and telephone number of who to call to turn on/off basic services.
 See #12.
-Newer properties may be all electric.
+Newer properties may be all-electric.
 If this is the case, then state that here.

 15. Flood Plain information.
 Is the property in a flood plain?
-If yes is it a 100 year floodplain or something else?
+If yes is it a 100-year floodplain or something else?
 Placement in a floodplain impacts insurance rates, so this is “must know” information.

 16. Taxing Authority.
 Who does the real estate tax bill come from?
 What is the mil rate?
 When was the last assessment?
 When was the last increase?
 Does a title transfer initiate a new assessment?
 One phone call, at least five questions to ask…

 17. Police and 911.
-Telephone number of local police responder.
+Telephone number of local police responders.
 Depending on location, this could be local police, Sheriff, State Troopers.
 Find out.
 And get their phone number.
 Also, is 911 operational and what are average response times to calls?

 18. School District.
-What is the name of the school district.
+What is the name of the school district?
 Name of High School attended by people residing at the site address (if any).
 Name of middle school and elementary.
 Any private schools nearby?
 What is the graduation rate from this high school?
 What is the average SAT/ACT score of graduates from this high school?
 What percentage attend four-year colleges upon graduation?

 19. Distance to nearest Grocery anchored shopping.
 People are creatures of habit.
 Aside from work and school, gathering food is a regular occurrence.
-The travel time to obtain milk, eggs and bread is important.
+The travel time to obtain milk, eggs, and bread is important.
 Often there is more than one within one mile, two miles, etc. How many are there and what other shopping is near the grocer?

-20. Distance to nearest emergency medical services.
+20. Distance to the nearest emergency medical services.
 Medical service providers congregate near medical facilities.
 What is the distance to these facilities and service providers?
 Is there an urgent care facility close by?